toxicity1985/atoum-documentation/source/en/option_cli.rst

 -f <files> / --files <files>
 ============================

-This option allows you to specify the test files to run.
+This option lets you specify the test files to run.

 .. code-block:: shell